 The fact that, in wild cereal populations, rusts have less devastating effects is probably due to the fact that, apart from deliberate human cultivation, one simply does not find densely planted areas inhabited by a single grain, without any, or with very few, other plants in those areas.

-For example, bumblebees, which live in smaller colonies than honeybees, have barbless stingers which they can use multiple times.
+For example, bumblebees, which live in smaller colonies than honeybees, have barbless stingers that they can use multiple times.

 The only rigid part of an octopus is its beak, which it uses to eat its prey, such as hard-shelled crustaceans.